 A STING JET

-With numerous North Atlantic deep cyclones that often graze into western Europe with damaging winds and waves, some of those are very violent with major tree and structural damage.
-Over the recent years, there were Storm Eunice, storm Leslie, storm Jorge, storm Ophelia to name a few.
+With numerous North Atlantic deep cyclones that often graze into western Europe with damaging winds and waves, some are violent with major tree and structural damage.
+Over the recent years, there were Storm Eunice, Storm Leslie, Storm Jorge, and Storm Ophelia.

-Sting jet is the meteorological phenomenon that is blamed to produce violent, hurricane-force winds with the most notable events so far.
+Sting jet is the meteorological phenomenon blamed for producing violent, hurricane-force winds with the most notable events.
 This phenomenon results in a swath of particularly intense winds, often leading to peak wind gusts well above 150 km/h (90 mph).
-Sometimes even surpassing the 200 km/h (125 mph), causing extensive severe damage.
+Sometimes even surpassing 200 km/h (125 mph), causing extensive severe damage.

 Above: Water vapor satellite image of Storm Jorge